iamvitalyo/Aphrodite-AGI/readme.txt

 if logic is balance we need train self logic maybe balanced point is montain + snow/water + snowboard/twintip will fisical training of balance when brain is also fisial

-by logic this draft is not O but like stick move, need just 3 heads of pentagram and all/love will be fast
+by logic this draft is not O but like stick move, need just 3 heads of pentagram and all/love will be fast, so need just think how make O from sticck

 Good luck, and dont forget to click "Star" button!